 - Refinement of 3D reconstructions using single-particle images

 - Movie processing

 Interested in Learning More about the Lab?

-For details of the projects and other information about the lab please contact us.
+There are no positions open in the lab at this time.
+For other information about the lab please contact us.

 Paper Rejection Repository

 Nobody likes to receive a letter from the editor of your favorite journal letting you know that your paper was rejected.
 Some journals have begun including reviewers’ comments with accepted papers to make the views of experts available to the reader.
 However, often the paper has been submitted to several journals and rejected before it is finally accepted.
 Our forum offers a place to publish these letters and comments to educate others.